baldurbjarnason/this-is-not-a-book/What_does_the_writer_want/Hard.md

 sort: 2
 ---

-This one isn’t without merit - knowing what you want, how to achieve it, and avoiding the pitfalls isn’t going to be easy, but neither is writing a novel.
+This one isn’t without merit: knowing what you want, how to achieve it, and avoiding the pitfalls isn’t going to be easy, but neither is writing a novel.
 A combination of techniques, practices and persistence will get you a long way.
 Digital is hard when you overstretch, when you reach for